 air compressor

 Single-Stage

-As the pistons draw down, air is sucked in through the filter element and past the intake valves, into the cylinder.
+As the pistons draw down, air is sucked in through the filter element and past the intake valves into the cylinder.
 While the crankshaft rotates and the pistons are pushed upward, the air gets compressed as it is forced up through the exhaust valves.
-From there, it travels through the discharge tube and check valve, down into the tank where it will stay until the user demands air.air compressor
+From there, it travels through the discharge tube and check valve, down into the tank, where it will stay until the user demands air.

 Two-Stage

-As the low pressure (larger) piston draws down, air is sucked in through the filter element and past the intake valve, into the cylinder.
-While the crankshaft rotates and the low pressure piston is pushed upward, the air gets compressed for the first time as it is forced up through the low pressure exhaust valve.
-From there the air travels through an intercooler to the high pressure side of the pump, where it is drawn into the cylinder and compressed a second time.
-It then travels through the discharge tube and check valve, down into the tank where it will stay until the user demands air.
+As the low-pressure (more significant) piston draws down, the air is sucked in through the filter element and past the intake valve into the cylinder.
+While the crankshaft rotates and the low-pressure piston is pushed upward, the air gets compressed for the first time as it is forced up through the low-pressure exhaust valve.
+From there, the air travels through an intercooler to the high-pressure side of the pump, where it is drawn into the cylinder and compressed a second time.
+It then travels through the discharge tube and checks the valve down into the tank, where it will stay until the user demands air.

+air compressor